maelstrom-software/maelstrom/README.md

 This will install a pre-built binary from the [github releases page](https://github.com/maelstrom-software/maelstrom/releases).

-If you don't have `cargo-binstall`, you can download the binary manually.
+If you don't have `cargo-binstall`, you can download the binaries manually.

 Check out the [book](https://maelstrom-software.com/book/installation.html) for more ways to get `cargo-maelstrom`.